 A historical marker was placed at the original game spot in 2011.

 Syrup, Poetry, Painting and Social Security

 We spend our final hour in New Hampshire driving in a southwesterly direction on two-lane Highway 9.

 At the Connecticut River, we cross over into Vermont, our 30th state on this journey.

 The Green Mountain State is diminutive and sparsely populated compared to other states.

 It’s the 6th smallest state at 9,616 square miles, slightly larger than New Hampshire but smaller than Massachusetts.

-Vermont’s most populous city is Burlington at slightly more than 45,000 people.
+Vermont’s most populous city is Burlington at 44,000 people.
 Only one other town here has more than 20,000.
 Burlington is the least populated of any of the 50 states’ most populated cities.

-Montpelier has slightly more than 8,000 residents, making it the least populated of any state capital.
+Montpelier has slightly less than 8,000 residents, making it the least populated of any state capital.
 Pierre, South Dakota, is the only capital that’s even close with about 14,000 residents.

-Vermont’s populace is almost 91 percent white, tying it with West Virginia for the highest rate.
+Vermont’s populace is 92 percent white, one of the nation’s highest rates.